 Trillium Creek Primary School

-Imagine a school where chocolate rivers flowed, indoor slides connected one floor to another, and children could be the captains of their own learning.
+Imagine a school where chocolate rivers flowed and indoor slides connected one floor to another.

 Winner of the 2014 Association for Learning Environments’ prestigious James D. MacConnell Award, DOWA-IBI Group needed to produce a short film highlighting the design team’s approach to engage community members and multiple stakeholders during the planning process of the new school.

 During our initial discussions with the DOWA-IBI Group team, the architects told us that this story needed to capture multiple points of view and be told through multiple voices.
 The story’s central theme was identified early on, when a student told the architects, during a school planning session, that he wanted to go to a school where he could be the “the captain of my own learning.”

 Throughout our work, we returned again and again to the “captain of my own learning” theme.
 What did it look like to students?
 Teachers?
 School administrators?
 District leaders?
 How did the architects translate ‘captain of my own learning” into building designs that were at once, functional, educational, and inspiring?

 The result is a story that gives viewers a glimpse into the minds and hearts of educational designers and their mission to create learning spaces that transform the way we think about public schools.